 The lives of these clusters had its normal course until the watch towers was not the weird strangled cry and repeated "Mother the Turks."
 Then it was all a run to put away the merchandise and prepared for defense.

-Timing of a distant past.
-The Ottoman Empire has long disappeared and sultanates are only subject to convoluted reinterpretations often exotic, far away from historical reality.
 Well, today we live in a season in which the geopolitics of Arab pride, mediated by Muslim jiadism raises his voice and claims its role as an emerging power in the international arena.
 Its leader, Recep Tayyip Erdogan, AKP party leader and winner of the referendum of 12 September 2010, he quit the mask of the moderate Muslim, to discover his true face of neo-Ottoman extremist opponent of an increasingly anchored in the West American-Israeli neo-colonialist policies.

 Vanishes, so the design of a Turkey integrated into the European Union, integration, moreover, opposed by a large sector of public opinion on the Old Continent and the majority of those governments of the Community.